The bulk one-arm exponent for the CLE$_{\kappa'}$ percolations: Introduction

 \item The two-dimensional critical 3-state Potts model is of substantial interest in the physics community.
 We obtained in Corollary~\ref{cor:3-Potts-bichromatic} that the bichromatic one-arm exponent is $4/135$.
 In the future, we plan to use CLE percolation to investigate other aspects of the 3-state Potts model that are of interest in physics, such as the spin cluster~\cite{DPSV13}, the spin interfaces~\cite{DJS10,FPS20}, the connection to CFT minimal models~\cite[Section 7.4.4]{CFT-book}, and the conformal boundary conditions~\cite{AOS98}.
 In particular, in a forthcoming work by the first named and the fourth named authors with Gefei Cai and Baojun Wu, they will derive the three-point connectivity constant for the spin cluster, whose exact value is not known before this work.

 \item In~\cite{MSW21-nonsimple,MSW22-simple}, the authors established the explicit relation between the $\rho$-parameter in the BCLE and the $r$-parameter in the CLE percolation (see~\eqref{eq:relation-nonsimple} and~\eqref{eq:relation-simple}) using the coupling of CLE and LQG, where the sine functions naturally arises from the ratio between the intensity of upward and downward jumps of certain L\'evy processes.
-It is interesting to see if this type of techniques can lead to a new derivation of the bulk one-arm exponent without using the integrability of Liouville CFT. \end{itemize}
+It is interesting to see if {this type of technique} can lead to a new derivation of the bulk one-arm exponent without using the integrability of Liouville CFT. \end{itemize}

 \textbf{Acknowledgements.} We are grateful for enlightening discussions with Pierre Nolin and Wei Qian during the early stage of this project.
-We also thank Wendelin Werner for helpful communication.
-H.L. and X.S.\ were supported by National Key R\&D Program of China (No.\ 2023YFA1010700).
+We also thank Wendelin Werner for helpful communication. {We thank an anonymous referee for helpful comments on an earlier version of this article.} H.L. and X.S.\ were supported by National Key R\&D Program of China (No.\ 2023YFA1010700).
 P.Y.\ was partially supported by NSF grant DMS-1712862.
 Z.Z.\ is partially supported by NSF grant DMS-1953848.